masikol/preprocess16S/README.md

     -o or --outdir
         directory, in which result files will be plased.

+### Read merging:

+Module 'read_merging_16S' firstly tries to merge reads by overlapping region, keeping nucleotide with higher quality.
+Norlmal overlap is considered as a situation, when reads align ageinst one another in the followig way:

+    FFFFFFFFF-------
+    ------RRRRRRRRRR,

+where F means a nuleotide from forward read, and R, correspondingly, -- a nucleotide from reverse read.

+If reads are considered as non-overlapping, algorithm searches for a reference in Silva database by blasting forward read (because forward read usually preforms higher sequencing quality).
+Then algorithm alignes the reverse read against the reference that have been found above.
+If forward and reverse reads align with a gap, this gap is filled with N-s, so merged read will look like:

+    FFFFFFFFNNNNNRRRRRRR

+Not a very convenient sequence to use, but at least we will know the length of this gap.

+Reads that:

+1) do not overlap properly;
+2) do not contain a constant region after merging (I mean region whish is located between V3 and V4 variable regions of 16S rRNA gene);
+3) do not align against reference with credible gap

+are considered as chimeras and are places in corresponding files so you can deal with them further.

+Reads that align against one another in the following way (it cat be a result of incorrect primer annealing):

+    --FFFFFFFFFF
+    RRRRRRRRR---

+are considered as too short to distinguish taxa and are places in corresponding files so you can deal with them further.

+It is strongly recommended to trim your reads before merging.
+If you do not do it -- be ready to see many chimeras in result files, because quality of Illumina reads decreadses towards the end of read.
+Therefore, low-quality reads can be considered as non-overlappting due to sequencimg errors.

+Do not forget, that it is expedient to remove short reads (< 200 b. p.) while trimming.

 ### Suggestions for running script in interactive mode:

 If you do not specify primer file or files containing reads, script will run in interactive mode.